propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 The `options` key, inside the value array, is an array too and it can contain other arrays (i.e. see [Choice constraint](http://symfony.com/doc/current/reference/constraints/Choice.html), in which the `choices` option is also an array) and with YAML there's no problem.

 There is only one case we suggest to be careful.
-Any respectable validation library (also Symfony Validator Components) allows validations against regular expressions, by using the constraint [Regex](http://symfony.com/doc/current/reference/constraints/Regex.html).
+Any respectable validation library (also the Symfony Validator Component) allows validations against regular expressions, by using the constraint [Regex](http://symfony.com/doc/current/reference/constraints/Regex.html).
 As you can see in the Regex constraint documentation, the `options` parameter contains a `pattern` key, defining the pattern for validation.

 Usually however, a regular expression pattern contains a lot of special and escape characters so, in YAML definition, we need to include the pattern string in a pair of double-quotes (").